 D Pulmonary infarction

-A 25-year-old man receives a bone marrow transplant for treatment of acute myelogenous leukemia.
+A 25-year-old man receives a hematopoietic stem cell transplant for treatment of acute myelogenous leukemia.
 He develops increasing dyspnea 3 weeks later, along with fever and cough.
-On physical examination his temperature is 37.8 C. A chest radiograph shows irregular interstitial infiltrates.
+On physical examination his temperature is 37.8°C. A chest radiograph shows irregular interstitial infiltrates.
 A bronchoalveolar lavage is performed an on cytologic examination shows cells that are enlarged and have prominent intranuclear inclusions.
 He is most likely to have an infection with which of the following organisms?